 Cost of sales as a percent of net sales increased to 26.7 percent in 2016, compared to 26.3 percent in 2015.
-The increases in the cost of sales percentages are primarily due to the additional \$1.7 million of inventory write-downs recorded for products in China that came as a result of lower than expected sales as the Company awaits the receipt of its direct-selling license.
-The Company is unable to determine whether or when it will receive a direct-selling license.
+The increases in the cost of sales percentages are primarily due to the additional \$1.7 million of inventory write-downs recorded for products in China that came as a result of lower than expected sales.